Chandana-6a/Travel-Itinerary-App/README.md

 - **SwiftUI**: For building the user interface.
 - **Swift**: For application logic and functionality.
 - **Xcode**: The integrated development environment (IDE) for building and running the app.
+- **Firebase**: Used to store and fetch user credentials, fetches location details.
+- **Weather API**: The API used to fetch weather data like temperature and details.